Who Are the Friends?

-Over 140 Friends and guests gathered to helped ring in the holidays and celebrate the partnership between the Friends and Ithaca College.
+Over 140 Friends and guests helped ring in the holidays and celebrate the partnership between the Friends and Ithaca College.
 During the festive dinner, President Tom Rochon spoke about the importance of the Friends' support and briefed the Friends on some of the latest accomplishments at the college.

 Friends president Art Ostrander acknowledged next year's incoming Friends president, Laurie Linn, as well as Tammarrion Lam, the incoming member of the Executive Committee.
 Friends scholar Shasta Savage '14 shared her experience at IC and what the Friends scholarship has meant to her.
 And the new dean of the School of Music, Karl Paulnack, spoke about his inspirational vision for the school's future.

 The musical portion of the evening included performances by the Ithaca College Trombone Troupe, Madrigal Singers, and Jazz Ensemble.
 When the IC Jazz Ensemble started playing at the end of the program, we all headed onto the dance floor, concluding our evening with dancing and much holiday merriment.

 Members of the Friends, along with their guests and local IC alumni, spent a delightful evening at the Ithaca College Theatre production of Into the Woods, Stephen Sondheim and James Lapine's Tony Award-winning musical.
 The event began with a behind-the-scenes look at the production, followed by a wine reception.
 Then it was on to the show!
 Into the Woods weaves together the fairy tales of the Brothers Grimm to examine life's challenges, joys, and lessons -- and the wisdom that comes from chasing one's desires.

 THE 22ND ANNUAL FOUNDER'S DAY CONCERT IN THE PARK